Just Berry Plants

 SKU: POM001-PRP Categories: , ,

-Fertilising – Fertilise your plant from April to July.
 Nitrogen is the most important element for your pomegranate trees if they are not bearing fruit.
 Well-aged horse manure works wonders.
-Or visit your local nursery for a recommended fertiliser.
+Use our slow-release nitrogen-rich all plant fertiliser.
+Apply 1 teaspoon every 4-5 months.

 They are ready to be picked if they have good, strong colour and if, when tapped, they sound metallic.